DiedrichsenLab/Functional_Fusion/docs/02atlas.rst

 ``mask.nii`` is a `NIFTI` file that defines the voxels of the atlas, ``structure`` is the `CIFTI`-structure name, and ``space`` is the space in which the atlas is defined.

-If an Atlas or Region is not defined in the repository, you can obtain a new Atlas object by calling the constructor of the Atlas class.
+If an atlas or region is not defined in the repository, you can obtain a new ``Atlas`` object by calling the constructor of the ``Atlas`` class.

 .. code-block:: python